Epersea/freelancer_helper_rails/README.md

 - I defined a **Client model**.
 A client `belongs_to` a user, and a user `has_many` clients.
 - The **Client controller** handles the standard actions.
 I have included some logic to prevent a user from creating a client with the same name twice.
 - I have also created the corresponding **Client views**, with partials for `_client` and `_form`.
-- In order to display client information, I have edited **My Summary controller and view**.
+- To display client information, I have edited **My Summary controller and view**.
 Now, the controller fetches the client info to display and determines the message to display based on a rate evaluation.
 - I have also created **tests** for Client model validations, Client controller routes (including authorization) and system tests for the client functionality, as well as updating My Summary tests.